Lesson Overview

 Description

 Describe a few general characteristics of the many styles of yoga.
-Explore the effects of different yoga styes from an Anyurvedic perspective, as taught by Mukunda Stiles.
+Explore the effects of different yoga styes from an Ayurvedic perspective, as taught by Mukunda Stiles.
 Name the primary branches or paths of yoga and how the various yoga styles relate.
 Provide an alternative way to categorize styles.
 Name and describe more than 60 styles of yoga.

 For history and context, please see Origins & Sources of Yoga.